kirill-konshin/next-redux-wrapper/README.md

 // ... usual Page component code
 ```

-:warning: **Each time when pages that have `getStaticProps` are opened by user the `HYDRATE` action will be dispatched.** The `payload` of this action will contain the `state` at the moment of static generation, it will not have client state, so your reducer must merge it with existing client state properly.
+:warning: **Each time when pages that have `getStaticProps` are opened by user the `HYDRATE` action will be dispatched.** The `payload` of this action will contain the `state` at the moment of static generation, it will not have client state, or server state, so your reducer must merge it with existing client state properly.
 More about this in [Server and Client State Separation](#server-and-client-state-separation).

-Although you can wrap individual pages (and not wrap the `pages/_app`) it is not recommended, see last paragraph in [usage section](#usage).

-## getServerSideProps
+### getServerSideProps

 This section describes how to attach to [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) lifecycle function.